Upload the featured image here!

 Analytics: analysing and reporting data will continue to be a skill that is sought after.
 Reporting on return on investment (ROI) and performance is a must in today’s digital world.
-If you are not already using analytics to measure your PR coverage, website performance and social media must be top of your list for 2018, and having an understanding of this will greatly benefit your job search.
+If you are not already using analytics to measure your PR coverage, website performance and social media, it must be top of your list for next year, and having an understanding of this will greatly benefit your job search.

 Creating and curating content: from creating infographics or spreadsheets to editing or cutting videos, online content creation covers a wide range of applications, and its benefits are huge.
 The ability to collect, assess and create meaningful and worthwhile content is expected to become even more important in the years to come.
 You should therefore be looking at ways you can harness this skill.
 Write blogs on topical events, share your work experiences and write about topics your networks will be interested in.
 By doing this you will greatly enhance your online brand and will promote yourself as a thought leader in your specialist area.

 Network and information security: with digital threats, viruses, spam and the new GDPR legislation this is more important than ever before.
 Network and information security skills are crucial for any business, and candidates with experience in this area may stand a better chance of being employed, especially for technical roles.
 A business may have its own network or outsource this to an external supplier.
 In either case, the need for those skills remain critical and intricate to the good functioning of all digital operations.
-Also, if you are dealing with personal data in your organisation you will need to know about and have some experience with The General Data Protection Regulations (GDPR) that came into force in May this year.
+Also, if you are dealing with personal data in your organisation you will need to know about and have some experience with The General Data Protection Regulations (GDPR).